USS Ozaukee

 USS Ozaukee (ID-3439) fitting out at the shipyard of the Long Beach Shipbuilding Company at Long Beach, California, on 23 September 1918.

 USS Ozaukee (ID-3439) was a United States Navy cargo ship in commission from 1918 to 1919.

 Construction, acquisition, and commissioning

-SS Ozaukee was built in 1918 as a commercial cargo ship by the Long Beach Shipbuilding Company at Long Beach, California, for the United States Shipping Board.
+SS Ozaukee was built in 1918 as a Design 1021 commercial cargo ship by the Long Beach Shipbuilding Company at Long Beach, California, for the Emergency Fleet Corporation of the United States Shipping Board.
 Upon her completion in September 1918, the U.S. Navy acquired her from the Shipping Board on a bareboat charter basis.
 Assigned the naval registry identification number 3439, she was commissioned on 30 September 1918 as USS Ozaukee (ID-3439) at San Pedro, California.

 Operational history

 Fitted out for service with the Naval Overseas Transportation Service, Ozaukee departed the United States West Coast on 9 October 1918 bound for Chile.
 At Arica, Chile, she took on nitrates and steamed via the Panama Canal to Jacksonville, Florida, where she arrived on 7 December 1918.
 Ozaukee then carried a U.S. Shipping Board cargo from Charleston, South Carolina, to Philadelphia, Pennsylvania.

 At the end of January 1919, Ozaukee departed Philadelphia to cross the Atlantic Ocean to deliver oil and tobacco to London in the United Kingdom.
 When she was about 700 nautical miles (1,296 kilometers) east of Philadelphia her steering gear carried away in heavy weather.
 Her crew rigged temporary steering gear and she completed the trip, arriving at London in mid-February 1919.
 In March 1919 she made the return voyage from London, arriving at Philadelphia on 15 March 1919.